Return packaging and prints for recycling

 6B Piermark Drive

-- Don't include large amounts of "spaghetti", skirts, prime strings or other tiny tiny pieces.
-These will either get tangled up in the shredder or fall right through it.
+- Don't include large amounts of "spaghetti", skirts, prime strings or other tiny tiny pieces among your prints.
+Instead, put these in a separate bag or box.
+They will either get tangled up in the shredder or fall right through it, so we have to handle them separately.

 - Don't throw your prints in the trash - send them to us for recycling instead! :-)